CSC207-2023Y-UofT/Transit-Simulator/README.md

 - Coded mostly in Java.
 - A demonstration of clean architecture and design patterns in programming.

-This program is licensed under the terms of the MIT license
+This program is licensed under the terms of the MIT license.

 ## Examples ##